elephantscale/es-training-new/course-outlines/terraform-intro.md

     - Make Code Changes
     - Submit Changes for Review
     - Run Automated Tests
-    - Merge and Release
-    - Deploy
-    - A Workflow for Deploying Infrastructure Code
-    - Use Version Control
-    - Run the Code Locally
-    - Make Code Changes
-    - Submit Changes for Review
-    - Run Automated Tests
-    - Merge and Release
-    - Deploy
     - Putting It All Together
     - Conclusion